-Some host universities will send out your transcript automatically, in others you must request them before you go.
-Make sure you know how it works at your host university!
-Ask at the international office of your host to confirm.
+Some host universities will send out your transcript automatically, while in others you must request them before you leave.
+Make sure you know how it works at your host university before the end of your stay.
+Please contact the international office of your host university to confirm.

 Remember that your modules from America and the West Indies will be transferred as credits only, your grades will not be transferred.
 Grades from modules taken in Japan will be transferred.
 These modules will be listed separately on Evision, under the section 'Credit Awarded for Prior Learning.'